Free Shipping on all orders $50+

 If you suspect a strep diaper rash, contact your pediatrician promptly.
 A rapid strep test can confirm the diagnosis.
 A doctor will prescribe antibiotics to fight the infection.

-Since the strep bacteria can transfer from your hands to your baby’s diaper area, always wash your hands thoroughly before changing your baby’s diaper.
+Also, since the strep bacteria can transfer from your hands to your baby’s diaper area, always wash your hands thoroughly before changing your baby’s diaper.
+And, of course, rewash them afterward to prevent transferring the bacteria to anyone.

 Hand Foot And Mouth Disease